Kincaid-kroos/NotebookFullstack/README.md

-Tech stack
-Python, JavaScript and Postgresql
+This is a simple NoteBook app, with CRUD Capabilities Built using Python, JavaScript and Postgresql TechStack